edx/frontend-i18n/README.rst

 - **FormattedRelative**
 - **FormattedTime**
 - **defineMessages**
-- **injectIntl** (shimmed by this library to throw errors instead of crash when non existent message ids are supplied)
+- **injectIntl** (shimmed by this library to throw errors instead of crashing when it gets a nonexistent message id)
 - **IntlProvider**
 - **intlShape**